Amirabbasjadidi/FolderSyncer/README.md

 You can download the latest version of FolderSyncer from the [Releases](https://github.com/Amirabbasjadidi/FolderSyncer/releases) section.

-1. Download the `setup.exe` file from the latest release.
+1. Download the `SyncSetup.exe` file from the latest release.
 2. Run the installer and follow the on-screen instructions.

 Once installed, you can launch FolderSyncer from the Start menu or by double-clicking its icon on your desktop.